Dreadlocks (company): British subsidiary

-The company also has a United Kingdom subsidiary which is based in Northampton that serves as help with legal issues and an earlier availability of certain technologies or services to British developers.
+The company also has a United Kingdom subsidiary which is based in Northampton that serves to help with legal issues and an earlier availability of certain technologies or services to British developers.
 An example is a Kickstarter campaign for Dex.

 Mobile division

 In May 2017, Dreadlocks acquired Silicon Jelly, the team responsible for the Mimpi video game series.
 Silicon Jelly became Dreadlocks Mobile.